Mtavya420/Mtavya420/README.md

 Software Engineer
 -----------------

 I am a Software Engineer with a strong educational background in Electrical Engineering and hands-on experience in various programming languages.
 I am dedicated to creating top-quality software solutions and eager to bring my skills to a challenging and dynamic work environment.
-My goal is to make a positive impact in the world of technology through developing user-friendly interfaces, creating efficient algorithms and solving complex technical challenges.
+My goal is to make a positive impact through developing user-friendly interfaces, creating efficient algorithms and solving complex technical challenges.

 * 🌍  I'm based in Seoul, South Korea
 * 🖥️  See my portfolio at [Dullah Portfolio](https://dullahfolio.vercel.app/)